-During July 2011, BioTime received a \$335,900 Small Business Innovation Research grant from the National Institutes of Health to develop HyStem® microcarriers for the propagation of human stem cells and as a means of cell delivery for human clinical applications.
+During July 2011, BioTime was awarded a \$335,900 Small Business Innovation Research grant from the National Institutes of Health to develop HyStem[®] microcarriers for the propagation of human stem cells and as a means of cell delivery for human clinical applications.
+The grant period is from September 30, 2011 to September 29, 2012.
+BioTime will start drawing from this grant in the fourth quarter.